+Mayville State has been working hard to keep the campus COVID-safe since 2020.
+We will continue to work with public health guidelines and the CDC recommendations to respond to COVID-19 in our community.
 Mayville State University is committed to providing a healthy environment for all stakeholders.
 Our faculty, staff, and students are our most important assets.
-To this end the University will continue to remain focused on providing meaningful teaching, learning, and working experiences for everyone.
-The status of COVID-19 situation is very fluid.
+To this end, the University will continue to remain focused on providing meaningful teaching, learning, and working experiences for everyone.
+The status of the COVID-19 situation is very fluid.
 Please know that this evolving situation is being closely monitored.
 Safety practices are subject to change as needed.

 Click the links to the right to access the information listed there.